-Aim: To produce interns who are knowledgeable and skilled in the theory and practice of clinical supervision such that they contribute to the positive development of future generations of psychologists.
+Aim: Interns will demonstrate knowledge and skill in the theory and practice of ethical, culturally-relevant clinical supervision such that they contribute to the positive development of future generations of psychologists.

-- Apply supervision knowledge in practice through peer supervision and with psychology trainees through: - Effectively establishing and maintaining ongoing supervisory relationships with psychology externs. - Providing supervision such that client welfare is ensured and ethical issues are attended to.
+- Apply this knowledge in direct or simulated practice with psychology trainees, or other health professionals. - Apply the supervisory skill of evaluating in direct or simulated practice. - Apply the supervisory skills of giving guidance and feedback in direct or simulated practice.

-• Providing feedback to peers and supervisees that recognizes their strengths and growth edges in a developmental, multicultural, and interpersonal context and utilizing this knowledge to contribute to professional growth.
+- Effectively establish and maintain ongoing supervisory relationships with psychology externs. - Provide supervision that ensures client welfare, attends to ethical issues, and centers cultural considerations. - Provide feedback to peers and supervisees that recognizes their strengths and growth edges in a developmental, culturally-informed, and strength-based context.

-Training Activities: Orientation meetings focused on provision of supervision; provision of clinical supervision to psychology externs; supervision of supervision including informal presentations and review of digitally recorded supervision sessions; supervision presentation; and provision of peer supervision through feedback provided during informal presentations during group supervision and supervision of supervision.
+Training Activities: Orientation meetings focused on provision of supervision; provision of clinical supervision to psychology externs; supervision of supervision including informal presentations and direct observation of supervision provided; supervision presentation; and provision of peer supervision through feedback provided during informal presentations during group supervision and supervision of supervision.

-Evaluation Methods: Supervisors' evaluations and supervision presentation evaluations.
+Evaluation Methods: Supervisors' evaluations including direct observation and supervision presentation evaluations.